unofeiCA/SmallSimpleOA/README.md

 - You can add user by admin account:
 - username: admin@ssoa.ca
 - password: password
+- Every user's password stored in database is encoded by MD5 with password itself plus a random "salt".

 - With our test data we have other users listed as below and the password are their first name in lower case: